Socerest2/amonguscoin/README.md

 ## Very Much Frequently Asked Questions ❓

-### How much doge can exist? – So many puppies! 🐕
+### How much sussy coins can exist? – So many puppies! 🐕
-Early 2015 (approximately a year and a half after release) there will be approximately 100,000,000,000 coins.
-Each subsequent block will grant 10,000 coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc.
+Right Now - None

 ### Such mining information ⛏